My lawful basis for holding and using personal data

 How I will store your personal information

 I will store your personal information both electronically and physically.
-Personal information is stored electronically on devices that are password and/or fingerprint I.D. protected, and in files that are further password protected and only accessible by me.
-Names and contact details are stored separately to other personal information (anonymised format).
+Personal information is stored electronically on devices that are password protected, and in files that are further password protected and encrypted.
+They are only accessible by me.
+Names and contact details are stored separately from other personal information (anonymised format).
 Information is stored physically using paper records held securely in locked storage in an anonymised format.
 These records are also only accessible by me.